Compsognathidae: Classification

 The Compsognathidae are a group of mostly small dinosaurs from the late Jurassic and early Cretaceous periods of China, Europe and South America.
-For many years, Compsognathus was the only member known, but in recent decades paleontologists have discovered several related genera.
-The clade includes Aristosuchus, Huaxiagnathus, Mirischia, Sinosauropteryx, and perhaps Juravenator and Scipionyx.
-At one time, Mononykus was proposed as a member of the family, but this was rejected by Chen and coauthors in a 1998 paper; they considered the similarities between Mononykus and the compsognathids to be an example of convergent evolution.
+For many years, Compsognathus was the only member known, but in recent decades paleontologists have described several presumably related genera, such as Aristosuchus, Huaxiagnathus, Mirischia, Sinosauropteryx, Juravenator or Scipionyx.
+At one time, Mononykus was proposed as a member of the family, but this was rejected by Chen and co-authors in a 1998 paper; they considered the similarities between Mononykus and the compsognathids to be an example of convergent evolution.
 The position of Compsognathidae within the coelurosaur group is uncertain.
 Some, such as theropod expert Thomas Holtz Jr. and co-authors Ralph Molnar and Phil Currie in the landmark 2004 text Dinosauria, hold the family as the most basal of the coelurosaurs, while others as part of the Maniraptora.

 Below is a simplified cladogram showing Compsognathidae by Senter et al. in 2012.

+A number of authors have suggested that Compsognathidae is not a monophyletic group as currently defined, and that at least some "compsognathids" represent the juveniles of other tetanurans, including carnosaurs and tyrannosaurs.

+Here is a simplified version of Cau (2024), which does recover Compsognathidae as a polyphyletic group.
+Putative compsognathid specimens are in bold.